Otto Acron

-Otto Acron (12 May 1935) is an Australian strongman.
+Otto Acron (born 12 May 1935) is an Australian strongman.

 Early life

 Otto Acron was born 12 May 1935 as Alexander James Alsop in Sydney, Australia to Lilly Elizabeth and James Gess Alsop.
 He had two brothers, Ken his older and Ian his younger brother.
 His father worked on the railways as a boilermaker.
 Otto recalls him being a "very big man, not all muscle, but with very impressive big arms".

 Otto liked to read Superman and Captain Marvel comics and was interested in the feats of strongmen and wrestlers from an early age.
 When he was 14 he suffered a severe injury during a friendly boxing match which damaged his brain and took years to heal.
 He became determined during recovery to train himself to be able to perform extraordinary physical feats.

 Career as a circus strongman

 In 1955 he worked as a circus strongman on fairgrounds throughout New South Wales bending iron bars, breaking chains, getting run over by cars.
 He also worked in Roy Bell's, Jimmy Sharman's and Les McNabb's boxing tents taking on all comers.

 In 1959 he approached Bullens Circus to work as a strongman.
 To get the job he had to carry a 1,000 lb (450 kg) horse up a 14 ft (4.3 m) ladder (a feat performed earlier by South African strongman William Pagel).
 This became one of his signature stunts, performed over 2,000 times in his career.

 He also became known for holding at bay two lorries, one with each arm and for having two elephants attempting to move him from the centre of the ring.

 In 1961 he joined Boswell Brother's Circus in South Africa.
 In December 1962 he wrestled for Dale Martin Promotions, wrestling all over England.
 In the summer of 1962 he worked for Circus Arnardo in Norway and returned to England, where he wrestled during the winter season.
 In the summer of 1963 he went and worked for Circus Toni Boltini in the Netherlands.
 He was married there and continued working in the Netherlands, Belgium, and Germany.